keevee/nanocloud/README.md

 Overview
 ========
-nanoccer is aimed to provide an application wrapper around the [nanoc](ddfreyne/nanoc) library.
+nanocloud is aimed to provide an application wrapper around the [nanoc](ddfreyne/nanoc) library.

 It runs on heroku and allows for in- and output to amazon S3 buckets.

-At the same time nanoccer aims to be a very general nanoc template.
+At the same time nanocloud aims to be a very general nanoc template.

 Configuration
 =============